 YES.
 Special license/permit holders are able to sign up in Colorado’s HIP using their license or permit numbers.
 They just need to press the appropriate key or click on the appropriate web choice when asked by the system how they would like to sign up.
 On those licenses/permits with no specific space allocated for the HIP #, the hunter just needs to write their number on the license/permit or on a piece of paper to take with them when hunting small game.
 Hunters who apply for a Disability License will be informed that they should sign up for HIP annually at the time they receive their license.

 You may go online to http://www.colohip.com/.
 Re-enter your date of birth and customer identification number and the system will ask you if you need to get a SHC number.
 You may call the HIP customer service help line during open hours at 1-866-265-6447 and let them know you need to obtain a SHC permit # for the new season.

 The online option is available at http://www.colohip.com/ or using your normal relay service provider call 800-368-4683.

 HIP provides both your state and federal wildlife agencies with information necessary to justify and maintain the hunting seasons you now enjoy.
 Without accurate harvest information, it will become increasingly difficult to maintain seasons for those small game species which have proven to be very difficult to estimate annual harvest.

-HIP will provide you with the opportunity to obtain your sandhill crane and/or band-tailed pigeon number over the phone or online negating the need for you to come into the office and obtain a permit(s).
+HIP will provide you with the opportunity to obtain your sandhill crane number over the phone or online negating the need for you to come into the office and obtain a permit(s).